 1. Neck Stretch

-While sitting tall or standing, place your right arm gently on the right side of your head, and place the other arm out to your side.
+While sitting tall or standing, place your right arm gently on the left side of your head, and place the other arm out to your side.
 Slowly pull your head towards your right shoulder until you can feel the stretch on the left side of your neck.
 Hold for about 30 seconds before releasing, and repeat for the opposite side.

 Many people tend to hold stress and tension in their neck and shoulders.
 If you find this is the case, this is one of the best static stretches to use for a muscle release in this area.